DataMirai/website/content/english/authors/mirai-author.md

     link: https://www.linkedin.com/company/mirai-data/
 ---

-Our team has many talents and when we work together some awesome things happen.
-Want to see what's coming next?
+Our team has many talents and when we work together awesome things happen, Want to see what's coming next?